EddieShao/git-stash-automation/README.md

 # git stash

-This is a toy example of using git stash create in a script to automate stashing.
+This is a toy example of using git stash create in a script to automate stashing.<br>
 The script moves your local changes from the current branch to a target branch.

 Try out the script